Skip to Content

 7. Remove Pests After Removing The Tarp

 After suffocating and killing the weed, remove the tarp and prepare the land for use.
-As you lift the bag, the first thing you will see is dead weeds, slugs, and pests.
+As you lift the bag, you will first see dead weeds, slugs, and pests.
 Remove the problems to prevent them from multiplying and destroying your plants.
 Pests such as slugs are easy to spot on bare ground.

 Take your time to check through dig ups to eliminate pests from your garden.